Micro-organisms Growing Inside Your Car

-Today's modern ventilation systems and air-tight cars work almost like incubators providing the damp, dark environment conducive to the growth of molds, mildew, viruses and bacteria.
-Watch the 2 minute video on germs in your car.
+Today’s modern ventilation systems and air-tight cars work almost like incubators providing the damp, dark environment conducive to the growth of molds, mildew, viruses, and bacteria.
+Watch the 2-minute video on germs in your car.

 Molds thrive in dark, damp places such as vehicle ventilation systems, which are conducive for mold growth.
 If left to multiply, harmful spores and mycotoxins are regularly released into the passenger compartment.

 Viruses are transmitted from person to person via dust particulates or droplets in the air.
-In an enclosed area where air is re-circulated such as the confined space of a vehicle or an airplane, viruses can spread rapidly to all passengers.
+In an enclosed area where the air is re-circulated such as the confined space of a vehicle or an airplane, viruses can spread rapidly to all passengers.